todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 __Note:__ Close and reopen your terminal to start using `NVM`.

-OK let's take a look to see which versions of Node.js we have installed:
+Let's take a look to see which versions of Node.js we have installed.

 ```
 nvm list